Sandeepbenny/Sandeepbenny/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻  I’m currently working on android studio :wink:.
+- 👨🏽‍💻  I’m currently working on Python:wink:.
 - 🌱  I’m currently Pursuing Engineering in CSE.
 - 💬  Ask me about anything, I am happy to help.
 - 📫  How to reach me: sandeepchackonal@gmail.com.